oxygencraft/DebugMod/README.md

 addIRCMessage - Adds IRC Message to server: Usage: addIRCMessage (ComputerID) (Author) (Message)

-strikerAttack - Starts Striker hack
+strikerAttack - Starts Striker hack (May be bugged for some users)

-themeAttack - Starts Naix hack
+themeAttack - Starts Naix hack (May be bugged for some users)

 callThePoliceSoTheyCanTraceYou - 100 sec trace